JeremyTCD/DevOps.ContDeployer/ttd.md

   - Some way to import projects into current solution?

 ## Initial Features
-- Clean up solution
-  - Plugins should end with name plugin
-  - Consistent names for tests
 - Code based pipeline definition
   - This requires additions to ContDeployer
   - Instead of reading from a json file, locate project with pipeline definitions, build it and run it